 When sleep debt causes or contributes to anxiety, the solution is simple: take steps to get more sleep.
 If you're able to go to sleep earlier then you can ease the problem by simply taking it upon yourself to get longer periods of sleep, and allowing that sleep to refresh your body.

 Don't expect this to stop your anxiety right away.
 Sleep debt issues tend to linger, and you may need to have a good night's sleep for a few weeks in a row if you want to improve.
 Taking responsibility for your health and aiming to go to bed earlier can have a positive impact on your levels of anxiety.

 For those who can't seem to get enough sleep and find that their sleep deprivation anxiety causes them to continue struggling to rest, here are several techniques you can try:

 - Journal Writing

-Often when anxiety keeps you awake it's because you have a thought in your head that cannot seem to escape.
+Often when anxiety keeps you awake it's because you have a thought in your head that cannot seem to be ignored.
 It may not be a stressful thought, but it's something you focus on that you can't stop focusing on, and it ultimately keeps you awake.
 One strategy is to write out these thoughts in a journal near your bed.
 This technique tells your brain it's okay to forget your stressful thought because it's in a permanent place.
 Some people find this strategy calms their active minds down a bit.